6 Best Growth ETFs To Buy Now

-The best growth ETFs offer exposure to higher-risk, higher-reward stocks while lessening the risk of a single stock torpedoing your returns.
+The best growth ETFs offer exposure to higher-risk, higher-reward stocks while limiting the risk of a single stock torpedoing your returns.

-Growth ETFs (exchange-traded funds) are as straightforward as they sound: They are portfolios of growth stocks.
-However, not all funds are created equal and investors must perform due diligence in order to find the best growth ETFs to meet their goals.
+But not all funds are created equal, and investors must perform due diligence in order to find the best growth ETFs to meet their goals.

 This is why owning growth ETFs makes so much sense.
 By diversifying your growth-stock holdings through a fund, you're protecting your downside.